jonro2955/jonro2955/README.md

 https://user-images.githubusercontent.com/74517218/201502862-d742825f-6fe6-45c9-9643-a1ce8ebe8e51.mp4

-This is an interactive battleship game played against a computer opponent.
+This is an interactive battleship game.
 It features a drag and drop ship placement interface and a semi-smart computer opponent.

 [Live Preview Site](https://jonro2955.github.io/odin_javascript_7_battleship_2.0/)